jmcpheron/did-you-hear-that/README.md

 ## Sample Audio Content

-The sample `data/feed.json` file included in this repository uses audio from different sources for demonstration purposes:
+The sample `data/feed.json` file included in this repository uses audio from different sources for demonstration purposes.
+Some tracks reference files within the `sample_audio/` directory.

-*   **Default Fun Stuff Feed:** The audio files referenced in this feed (e.g., `openai-fm-coral-sports-coach.mp3`) were generated using a demo of OpenAI's audio generation technology, with permission according to their content generation guidelines. **Note:** As per OpenAI's terms, this audio content is AI-generated.
+*   **Default Fun Stuff Feed:** The audio files referenced in this feed (e.g., `sample_audio/openai-fm-coral-sports-coach.mp3`) were generated using a demo of OpenAI's audio generation technology, with permission according to their content generation guidelines. **Note:** As per OpenAI's terms, this audio content is AI-generated.
 *   **Work Projects Audio Feed:** This feed uses publicly accessible audio samples for testing CDN/remote URL functionality:
     *   "Test Beep Sound": From [SoundJay.com](https://www.soundjay.com/) (check their specific license terms if using long-term).
     *   "MDN Roar Sample": From [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#examples) under a CC0 license.

+When adding your own content, you can:
+*   Place your MP3s in the `audio/` directory (they won't be tracked by Git) and update `data/feed.json` to point to them using relative paths like `"audio/your_file.mp3"`.
+*   Use full URLs to files hosted on a CDN or elsewhere.
-When adding your own content, ensure you have the necessary rights or licenses for the audio files you use.
+*   Ensure you have the necessary rights or licenses for the audio files you use.

 ## Future Enhancements (Potential)